 - How To Become A Singapore Digital Nomad

-- Epic Guide To Being A Nomad In Phillipines
+- Epic Guide To Being A Nomad In Philippines

 Types Of Thailand Visas

-As mentioned above, one can only legally work in Thailand with a work permit.
-As, working in the country as a digital nomad on a tourist visa may not be entirely legal.
+As mentioned above, one can only legally work in Thailand with a visa and work permit.
+Working in the country as a digital nomad on a tourist visa may not be entirely legal.
 More on this later!

 It is also worth noting at this point that most of the information on the Thai Ministry of Foreign Affairs website is in the Thai language.

-As such, you may need to check with your local embassy or consulate for the details on the other types of visas.
+As such, you may need to check with your local embassy or consulate for the details on the other types of visas, however the visa requirements rarely change in Thailand.

 Generally speaking, however, there are 2 types of Tourist Visas that you can consider if you are planning to work remotely from Thailand:

-- Long Stay Visa – this is a multiple entry visa that allows you to stay in Thailand for a minimum of 90 days and costs about USD188.
+This is a multiple entry visa or long term visa that allows you to stay in Thailand for a minimum of 90 days and costs about USD188.
 This can be extended twice for a further 90 days each.

 The Thailand Digital Nomad Visa